mengtest/Unity-DOTS-Pacman-With-Original-AI/README.md

 # Pacman

-I learn unity dots and use them make a Pacman game. my goals are all ghosts on different threads (not the main thread) but one of them waits for one ghost ai logic so one ghost after running ai logic and pathfinding run multithread.
+I am learning Unity DOTS and using it to create a Pacman game.
+My goal is to have all ghosts run on different threads (not the main thread), but one of them will wait for the AI logic of one ghost.
+After the AI logic and pathfinding are run, the ghosts will run.